turpeluren/blogelogeluren/src/content/posts/gneder.md

 ---

-Not only to shroud myself in mystery-- But because gneder is just frickenv and identity especially on the internet is so fluid, I will henceforth use more anonymbivolous & fun pronouns like ze, sie, ve/hir, em, ver/vis, hirs etc. when referring to yours truly.
-You can call still me whatevery. peace ✌️
+Not only to shroud myself in mystery-- But because gneder is just frickenv and identity especially on the internet is so fluid, I will henceforth use more anonymbivolous & fun pronouns like ze, sie, ve/hir, em, ver/vis, hirs etc. when referring to yours truly here.
+You can call still me whatever, peace ✌️